 What do I do with my swords?

-If you love collecting knives and swords of any kind, it’s best to keep them at home.
-Don’t carry them outside of a sheath, recklessly in public places.
-Just keep them at home, possibly in a safe display, locked away from kids and people who might not be healthy mentally.
+If you love collecting knives and swords, it’s best to keep them at home.
+Don’t carry them outside of a sheath recklessly in public places.
+Just keep them at home, possibly in a safe display, locked away from kids and people who might not be mentally healthy.

 But the same goes for kitchen knives.
 Try to keep sharp objects stored in a safe package.